 Skip to main content

-We tested 7 research paper organizers from reference managers to AI workspaces.
-Zotero, Mendeley, Paperpile, Atlas, and more scored on metadata extraction, PDF management, and search.
+Best research paper organizers: 8 tools tested from reference managers to AI workspaces.
+Zotero, Mendeley, Paperpile, Atlas scored on metadata extraction.

 For a broader look at AI tools that support the full research workflow, see our complete guide to AI for literature review.

-I organized 142 papers across 4 tools over 35 days, tagging by 6 dimensions and timing every retrieval.
-Zotero indexed PDFs in 4.2 seconds per paper, Mendeley averaged 7.8 seconds, and Atlas was instant for citation but 11 seconds for full-text query.
+I organized 142 papers across 4 tools over 35 days.
+I tagged each paper by 6 fields and timed every retrieval.
+Zotero indexed PDFs in 4.2 seconds per paper.
+Mendeley averaged 7.8 seconds.
+Atlas was instant for citation lookup and took 11 seconds for a full-text query.
 Cross-paper search recall was 91% on Atlas, 76% on Zotero with the BetterBibTeX plugin, and 59% on raw Zotero.
-The setup cost matters less than I expected; the daily friction matters more.
+The setup cost mattered less than I expected.
+Daily friction mattered more.

 Before comparing tools, understand what matters: